dhannoir/guidegit/README.md

 # guidegit
-This is a test reporitory with a memo file of git commands
+This is a test repository with a memo file of git commands